 In Virginia, for example, all legal family cases involving divorces, annulment, distribution of property, child support and maintenance, visitation or custody issues, and retirement and tax-related matters require mediation.
 However, mediation cannot always be used where there is evidence of domestic abuse or violence.
 Also, mediation is not mandatory if there is an imbalance of power between the contesting parties.
 In such situations, there will be lack of trust between the divorcing couple and this in turn will reduce the effectiveness of mediation.

-Brian Hirsch, a divorce attorney who is certified in Family Mediation with the Virginia Supreme Court, believes that mediation can help you reach a resolution and settle your divorce without having to go to court, if done correctly.
+Divorce mediation can help you reach a resolution and settle your divorce without having to go to court – if done correctly.

 Here are a few things you need to keep in mind if you’re considering divorce mediation to amicably settle your case.

-Involvement of children is one of the biggest reasons why several couples go for mediation.
+Involvement of children is one of the biggest reasons why couples choose mediation.
 An acrimonious divorce will make it hard for you to congenially resolve issues related to future needs of your kids like meeting college expenses and deciding on educational needs.

 In some cases, the victim might find mediation empowering.
 It allows her to get out of the toxic and dangerous relationship dynamic and voice her opinion.
 A safe and secure mediation process will also give the victim ownership over the outcome and help keep the divorce out of court.